Designing a Digital Gardening Experience

 Users can:

-Identify plants instantly using the scanner
+Identify plants using the scanner

-Add plants to their collection
+Add and manage their collection

 Track care routines